Torof/ERC20_Test_and_Research/README.md

  [ERC20_Problems and shortcomings](./Research_Papers/ERC20_PROBLEMS.md)

 - What are possible solutions ?

-    To address those problems several solutions were built and are still being proposed such as wrapper libraries, extensions or new standards:
+    *To address those problems several solutions were built and are still being proposed such as wrapper libraries, extensions or new standards*:
     - ERC223
     - ERC777
     - ERC1363